EmbeddedLLM/inference-experiment/README.md

 # inference-experiment
 This repository collects scripts and results for various inference experiments.
 Directories are organized by task to facilitate future reference and reuse.

-For context, see the official vLLM blog post: vLLM Sleep Mode
+For context, see the official vLLM blog post: vLLM Sleep Mode, this link: https://blog.vllm.ai/2025/10/26/sleep-mode.html

 ### 1. Sleep Mode vs. No Sleep Mode
-This test compares the end-to-end performance of sleep mode (enabled) versus nosleep mode (i.e., fully unloading the model).
+- This test compares the end-to-end performance of sleep mode (enabled) versus nosleep mode (i.e., fully unloading the model).
-Script: online_default.py
+- Script: online_default.py
-Corresponding Result: Table 1 (Sleep mode vs No sleep mode)
+- Corresponding Result: Table 1 (Sleep mode vs No sleep mode)

 Reproduction Commands
 - Sleep Mode (Test Group):